AttilaAKINCI/SocialApiTrial/README.md

 # SocialApiTrial
-SocialApiTrial is a proof of concept application of Twitter API services.
+SocialApiTrial is a proof of concept application of Twitter API services without using any 3rd party twitter library.
+Contains pure Twitter API refenrence integrations

 ## UI
 SocialApiTrial application consist of 5 different fragments and 2 root activity.
 Each root activity symbolize different flows of features